alecjacobson/gptoolbox/mex/README.md

 Libigl is by default a _header only_ library.
 You do not need to compile it to use it (though you do need to compile and link to any dependencies, e.g. CGAL).

+### cmake says Matlab not found?!

+cmake has a built in Module to find Matlab.
+Unfortunately, it only finds versions of Matlab that have been released at the time you installed cmake.
+So if you have a newer Matlab version than your cmake you can:

+1. update cmake (e.g., `brew upgrade cmake`),
+2. add your version to the Module: add a line to `/usr/local/share/cmake/Modules/FindMatlab.cmake`, or
+3. directly tell cmake where matlab: (e.g., instead of issuing `cmake ..`, issue `cmake .. -DMatlab_ROOT_DIR=/Applications/MATLAB_R2018b.app/`)